 Unfortunately, the design aesthetic of pre-1980 silver-faced gear got lost when economic changes forced many smaller companies to be sold to survive, and the design philosophy of ‘more buttons are better’ took over.
 Digital tuners replaced the old string-driven dials.
 Heavy aluminum faceplates were often replaced with plastic.
 Discrete components were replaced with cheaper (and non-user-serviceable) integrated circuits and chips.

 Since the basics have changed little in the past 5 decades or so with RCA line-level analog connections, speaker specifications, amplifier power, etc., the vintage stuff really can present a terrific bargain.
 Where video standards seem to change yearly to keep up with TV changes, plain old stereo music amplification equipment standards have been delightfully stagnant (to the great benefit for us listeners).

 There are many very valid reasons that gear made in the 70s and earlier are super collectible and popular right now.
-Unfortunately this resurgence has greatly increased vintage equipment prices, so killer bargains are getting harder to find.
+Unfortunately this resurgence has greatly increased vintage audio equipment prices, so killer bargains are getting harder to find.

 On the other hand, there is a lot of really terrific modern stereo equipment.
-Most of what you see for amplifiers is multi-channel home theatre gear (that is really designed to do just that and not play a 2-channel stereo source).
+Most of what you see for amplifiers is multi-channel home theater gear (that is really designed to do just that and not play a 2-channel stereo source).
 Of course, to meet a price point, certain compromises are made to include 5, 7, or 9 amplifier circuits and multiple sound fields, video scaling, digital displays, etc.